Alauddin-24434/Social-Media-Website/README.md

 npm install

 ### 4. Create Environment Variables
-Create a .env file in the social-media-backend directory and add the following variables:
+Create a .env file in the social-media-backend directory and add the following variables and never changes onle copy and paste:

 DB_NAME=db_name
 DB_PASS=db_pass

 ### 5. Start the Server
-To start the server, you can use either npm start or nodemon index.js command: npm start
+To start the server, you can use either npm start or nodemon index.js command:

+npm start
 # OR
 nodemon index.js

 The server will start running on http://localhost:5000 by default.

-API Documentation
-The backend server provides the following endpoints:

-GET /searchUser: Search for a user by ID.
-GET /combinedData: Get combined user data and posts.
-GET /loginUser: Login user by email.
-GET /userId: Get user data by ID.
-GET /allUsers: Get all users.
-POST /createUser: Create a new user.
-POST /createUserPost: Create a new user post.